octopusinvitro/kitepkana/README.md

 sudo apt-get install sqlite3 libsqlite3-dev
 ```

-The install all the gems:
+Then install all the gems:

 ```bash
 bundle install